K\"all\'en-Lehmann Spectral Representation of the Scalar SU(2) Glueball: Introduction

 Because the inverse Laplace transform is an ill-defined numerical problem, regularization is necessary in order to perform the inversion.
 We shall use Tikhonov regularization, similar to our previously published method~\cite{Dudal:2013yva,Dudal:2019gvn}.
 However, because glueballs are observable particles, their spectral density $\rho(\omega)$ is non-negative.
 Therefore we shall implement Tikhonov regularization using Non-Negative Least Squares (NNLS) \cite{Lawson1995}, to ensure a positive spectral function $\rho(\omega) \geq 0$.
 Tikhonov regularization is not the only possible way to regularize the inversion, and a number of different regularization strategies have been explored in literature to access the spectral function for particle correlators by various authors \cite{Asakawa:2000tr,Aarts:2007pk,Jakovac:2006sf,Rothkopf:2016luz,Ding:2017std,Tripolt:2018xeo,Cyrol:2018xeq,Binosi:2019ecz,Schlichting:2019tbr,PhysRevLett.124.056401}.
 An advantage of the Tikhonov regularization being that it keeps the optimization function a quadratic function, which translates into solving a modified linear system of equations.
-The most widely used approach is based on the maximum entropy method \cite{Asakawa:2000tr}.
+Using a NNLS solver allows solving this system of linear equations while simultaneously enforcing positivity; a feature not shared by other strategies to enforce positivity such as the ansatz $\rho(\omega) = \exp\pqty{\sigma(\omega)}$.
+The most widely used approach is based on the maximum entropy method (MEM) \cite{Asakawa:2000tr}.
 We will therefore use the same litmus test as in \cite{Asakawa:2000tr} to benchmark our approach, before turning to the actual glueball case.